DHJ Quick Take: The No. 1 Pick Presser

 The Column That Should Have Been Written

-Even at the press conference Sherrington attended, the basketball material was abundant.
-Miller, asked about the pressure of consecutive No. 1 picks, described the Wings’ evaluation process in plain language.
+Even at the press conference Sherrington attended, there was no shortage of basketball material about the No. 1 overall pick.
+Miller talked about the pressure of consecutive No. 1 picks and described the Wings’ draft evaluation process in plain language, using observations, scouting intel, and analytics to reach a conclusion on whom to select.

 “When you have the No. 1 pick, you control the process,” Miller said.
 “The pressure isn’t as great as people think.
 We take an ‘eyes, ears, numbers’ approach, watching, gathering intel, and using analytics.
 That process ultimately points you to the right decision.”